nextthingco/docs/CHIP_Pro-Docs/source/includes/_CPfaq.md

 C.H.I.P. is still a huge part of what we do.
 We made C.H.I.P.
 Pro and Gadget so the enterprising members of the CHIPster community would have a great option for scalable hardware, software and infrastructure for their products.

 ## Where can I buy the C.H.I.P.
 Pro?
 Currently, we’re offering the C.H.I.P.
-Pro Dev kit for $49 in our web store with an estimated shipping by the end of this year.
-C.H.I.P.
-Pro will be available in Q1 of 2017.
+Pro Dev kit for $49 in our [web store](https://nextthing.co/pages/store).

 ##  How many may I order?
 As many or as few as you’d like.
 1 to 1 million (or more).
 For larger orders, hit us up at [sales@nextthing.co](mailto:sales@nextthing.co)